 Supply of goods and services, which price depends on fluctuations in the financial market,

 The supply of goods which are liable to deteriorate or expire rapidly,

 The supply of sealed goods which are not suitable for return due to health protection or hygiene reasons and were unsealed after delivery,

 The supply of newspapers, periodicals and magazines except for subscription contracts for the supply of such periodicals,

 Sales contract concluded at a public auction,

 The supply of digital content which is not supplied on a tangible medium if the performance has begun with the consumers’ prior express consent and their acknowledgement that they thereby lose their right of withdrawal.

 The right to redress

-If the product purchased through a distance means of communication or off-premises turns out to be faulty, or not as described before the sale was concluded, consumers have the same legal rights as when they buy goods personally from a shop.
+If the product purchased through a distance means of communication or off-premises turns out to be faulty, or not as described before the sale was concluded, consumers have the same legal rights as when they buy goods physically from a shop.
 Hence, consumers would be entitled to claim a legal remedy, which may be either repair or replacement, or else part or full refund.
 The time limit to claim these remedies is two years from purchase.